christoforos-nikolaou/MolBioMedClass/Evaluations/ClassEvaluation_15March2024.md

 [Rana Ozer]

 #### 1. Introduction
    The basis for this project is the work by [Monaco et al. Cell Reports 2019](https://www.sciencedirect.com/science/article/pii/S2211124719300592?via%3Dihub).
-The authors combine flow cytometry and transcriptomics data to identify genes that are: i. cell-type specific ii. co-expressed and iii. have housekeeping roles in a set of 29 immuner-related cell types.
+The authors combine flow cytometry and transcriptomics data to identify genes that are: i. cell-type specific ii. co-expressed and iii. have housekeeping roles in a set of 29 immune-related cell types.
 They thus propose a set of gene modules for each of these cell types.

 #### 2. Questions
    a.
 How is the tree in Figure 1B constructed?
 Which data were used?
 How do you understand the term "bootstrap" and what is its use in the tree?